phill-holland/neurodiversity-accommodations-cheat-sheet/COMMUNICATION.md

 # How To Communication Effectively

-- [ ] Avoid ambiguous language
+- [ ] Avoid ambiguous language, be concise

         A concise and unambiguous style of communications is often difficult to achieve, those who likely believe they are good communicators may still communicate poorly.

         An example may be;

-        ```
-        Let's meet after lunch
+        "Let's meet after lunch"
-        ```

-        This statement is open to interpretation and is too wide open to be concise
+        This statement is open to interpretation and is too wide open to be concise, "after lunch" covers a large time period, did you mean literally after lunch, or during the afternoon, or at the end of day? a better way of saying this would be;

+        "Is it OK to meet at 2pm?"

+        Specifying a time for example and asking if it's ok, which is important to give people a choice, some neurodivergent people have a tendency to people please and will say "yes" to lots of things even if it has a negative impact on themselves.

+        Autistic people can be very literal communicators, saying something as simple as a commonly phrase such as;

+        "Don't cry over split milk"

+        May be lost in meaning, rather than interpret this sentence as "don't get upset over something small" somebody neurodivergent might literally something looking for a patch of split milk somewhere and wondering why somebody thinks they're crying when they're clearly not.

+        It's important effort is made to say directly what you mean, rather than with a layer of analogies, and/or pleasantries.

+        Indirect hints if you are trying to express when somebody has done something wrong has also likely to be missed, other cues that you are angry such as slightly raised voice, body language could be missed.

 - [ ] Be happy to provide clarification when asked

-        Do not be offended if somebody asks several times for clarification on the same points, do not assume with communication difficulties that it's entirely the other persons fault for not understanding, communication difficulties is the responsibility of both participants in the conversation
+        Do not be offended if somebody asks several times for clarification on the same points, do not assume with communication difficulties that it's entirely the other persons fault for not understanding, communication difficulties is the responsibility of both participants in the conversation, 50/50.

+        When clarifying a point, try to avoid repeating the same sentence you previously said, this usually doesn't help.
+Consider using alternative tools to help with communication, such as drawing diagrams on a notepad or using a whiteboard (also available in physical and online forms!).

 - [ ] Ask about communication preferences

-        Not all communication is verbal, provide alternative options, such as text only chat, email, voice only calls
+        Not all communication is verbal, provide alternative options, such as text only chat, email, voice only calls; do not enforce your communication preferences upon others and don't assume the default is a voice call, or face-to-face.

+        Be adaptable in the way you communicate.

 - [ ] Keep focussed on a single topic during a conversation

         Context switching is difficult, not keeping focus during a meeting increases cognitive load on the participants, be strict and maintain focus unless the topic for discussion has reached an end both parties mutually agree on.

-        A person with ADHD may flip between several subjects at once and potentially derail the conversation, but time and consideration still still be given to gauge if these tangent points are truly irrelevant to the conversation or building an argument to demonstrate and strengthen a point.
+        A person with ADHD may flip between several subjects at once and potentially derail the conversation, but time and consideration still must be given to gauge if these tangent points are truly irrelevant to the conversation or building an argument to demonstrate and strengthen a point.

+        It's important is somebody often derails conversations to help assist them thoughtfully and privately, they may appreciate a polite reminder during meetings to stay focussed.

--[ ] Do not insist people give you the answers to questions asked during a meeting
+-[ ] Do not insist people give you the answers to important questions asked during a meeting

         Even if urgent, try to resist the urge to pressure for an answer to an issue immediately.